AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 * Provides powerful non-destructive options for transforming and enhancing data coming into CJA through a CJA connection.
 * Is based on the report-time processing capabilities of CJA.
 * Allows users to create a custom definition for "session."
-* Is applied at report runtime.
+* Is applied at report runtime, similar to segment evaluation.
 This is _after_ the Source Connector (Adobe Analytics or other) has written data to a dataset in the AEP data lake, and _after_ the data has been ingested into CJA via a CJA connection.
 * Allows for an unlimited number of variables although curation can limit which variables are exposed to users
 * Allows for custom naming of Event, Session & Person containers.
 * Supports custom calendar options.